Rockwell, Brinell, Vickers Hardness Test & More

 Hardness testing of polymeric materials, including plastics and rubbers, is performed by the Shore Durometer Test according to ASTM D2240.
 Like the hardness tests for metal, this method determines a material’s hardness value or resistance to indentation by penetration of an indenter into the test sample.
 Because the flexibility of polymers varies, LTI is equipped with various indenters for use in testing different types of materials from elastomers to rigid plastics.

-- Brinell Hardness Test – typically used with castings, forgings and thicker samples
+- Brinell – typically used with castings, forgings and thicker samples

-- Shore Durometer Test – testing of elastomers and plastics
+- Shore Durometer – testing of elastomers and plastics